Introduction: Playing 20 Questions

 Further Reading

-- Book: The Elements of Statistical Learning (Chapter 9)
+- Book: The Elements of Statistical Learning — Chapter 9.

-- scikit-learn: Decision Trees Guide
+- scikit-learn: Decision Trees Guide — with plotting and pruning APIs.

 Remember: Trees are interpretable, handle non-linearity naturally, but can overfit.
 Balance tree depth carefully, or use ensembles for better performance!